azaj01/MM-EUREKA/README.md

 You can download our training data from [MM-Eureka-Dataset](https://huggingface.co/datasets/FanqingM/MM-Eureka-Dataset)

+Once downloaded, refer to the section below for additional data formation.
+You may need to update the `image_urls` field to reference your local image paths for proper processing.

 #### Custom dataset

 For custom dataset, format your data in to a JSONL file,  where each entry is a dictionary organized in the following format.